-Here's a truth bomb: Reading about IT and actually doing IT are two completely different skills.
-You can memorize every acronym, port number, and protocol in the CompTIA objectives, but if you've never actually configured a DHCP server or set up firewall rules, you're setting yourself up for failure.
+There is a fundamental gap between reading about IT and actually doing IT.
+You can memorize every acronym, port number, and protocol in the CompTIA objectives, but if you have never actually configured a DHCP server or set up firewall rules, exam day will expose that gap quickly.

-In this guide, we'll show you exactly how to structure your lab practice for maximum effectiveness across CompTIA A+, Network+, and Security+ certifications.
+This guide shows you exactly how to structure your lab practice for maximum effectiveness across CompTIA A+, Network+, and Security+ certifications, so your study time translates directly into exam performance.

 Theory vs. Practice: Why Both Matter